WORLD DREAM BANK: KINDRED SITES

 Burning Man.
 Not pagan?
 Burning Man's not pagan?
 What the hell else can you call naked artists building a mad ephemeral city in a desert?

 www.spiritweb.org really isn't pagan, it's New Age, and too gooey for me.
-But what the hell, its networks page is big and diverse.
+But its networks page is big and diverse.

-www.autism.org, has many links plus an extensive and excellent section of essays and advice by autistic author Temple Grandin.
+http://www.globalautismcollaboration.com has many links plus a large (and excellent) section of essays and advice by autistic author Temple Grandin.

 ANOREXIA

+The 12-step model worked for me, unlike many of the (expensive!) medical programs out there... there really is a spiritual side to the illness in a LOT of cases.
+Do get tested for food allergies.
+DON'T just see a shrink!
 I recommend joining a group, if you can.
 Physically meeting others like yourself has a strange power that web-talk lacks--you may recognize our body type, mannerisms, pheromones... auras?
-Still, here are a few sites.
+Still, here are a few sites for isolated anorexics:

 The National Eating Disorders Association.
-Biggest organization around.
+Biggest nonweb organization

-Overeaters Anonymous--despite the name, they also have groups for anorexics and bulemics at least here in San Francisco.
-Very good, and you can't beat the price.
+Overeaters Anonymous--despite the name, they also host groups for anorexics and bulemics in my town; they do in most cities.
+Quality?
+Variable, but the best are VERY good, and you can't beat the price: free.

 HEALING FROM ABUSE